 3. Okapis

 Okapis are a unique and fascinating animal species found only in the Congo Rainforest.
-They are related to giraffes but have shorter necks and smaller bodies.
-Okapis have a distinctive coat pattern of stripes and spots and are often referred to as the “forest giraffe”.
+They are related to giraffes but have a shorter neck and a smaller body.
+Okapis have a distinctive coat pattern of stripes and spots and are often referred to as the “forest giraffe.”.
 They are herbivores and feed on leaves, fruits, and flowers.

 6. Pygmy Hippopotamuses